Collaborative Regression of Expressive Bodies using Moderation: Implementation Details

 \qheading{Training details:} We use \pytorch \cite{pytorch} to implement our pipeline.
 We follow a three-step training procedure: (1) We pre-train the model with body-only, face-only and hand-only datasets; for each dataset we train only the respective parameters.
 Since these datasets are captured independently, there is no body image that corresponds to a face-only or hand-only image.
 Consequently, for this step we cannot apply feature fusion, and body-part features go directly to the respective regressor(s) (bypassing the moderators), to estimate the respective body-part parameters.
 Similar to existing work, we train only a right hand regressor; for images of a left hand, we flip the image horizontally to use the right hand regressor, and mirror the predictions to get a left hand.
 (2) Then, using the same data, we freeze the feature encoders and proceed with training the regressors and extractors (see Fig. $3$ of the paper the linear layers $\extractor^{\hand}$ and $\extractor^{\face}$ between the body encoder $\encoder_{\body}$ and moderators $\moderator_{\hand}$ and $\moderator_{\face}$ respectively).
 This step encourages features $F_{\body}^{\hand}$ and $F_{\body}^{\face}$ from body images to be in the same space as features $F_{\hand}$ and $F_{\face}$ from part-only images, so that regressors $\regressorFaceFused$ and $\regressorHandFused$ work for both feature types.
 (3) Finally, we train the full network, including the moderators $\moderator_{\hand}$ and $\moderator_{\face}$, but this time using training images with full \smplX ground truth, to extract part crops from full-body images as well.
 However, there are two problems.
 First, for these images there is no skin mask available, consequently we remove the loss for body shape $\shape$ and do not apply a photometric and identity loss on head crops.
 Second, localizing the hands with body-driven attention is much harder compared to the head, due to the longer kinematic chain, consequently we freeze the hand regressor $\mathcal{R}_{\hand}$ to avoid fine-tuning it with invalid inputs.

 All parameters are optimized using \adam \cite{adam} with a learning rate of $0.0001$.
-For training the body, hand and face sub-networks, we use a batch size of $16$ , $16$, and $8$, respectively.
-All input images are resized to $224 \times 224$ pixels before feeding them to our network.
+For training the body, hand and face sub-networks, we use a batch size of $16$ , $16$, and $8$, respectively. \cameraReady{The moderator is a fully connected network with the following structure: FC (2048, 1024), ReLU, FC (1024, 1). } All input images are resized to $224 \times 224$ pixels before feeding them to our network. \cameraReady{During inference, we extract the hand/face crops using the hand and face locations from $R_b$'s output.
+Hand and face cameras are ignored when estimating full body pose.}

 \qheading{Global to relative pose:} The regressors $\regressorFaceFused$ and $\regressorHandFused$ estimate the absolute head and wrist orientation $\pose_\text{g}$, \ie~irrespective of the (parent) main body's pose.
 However, to ``apply'' these $\pose_\text{g}$ estimates on a \smplX body that is already posed by $\regressor_{\body}$ with $\pose_{\body}$ (up to the wrist and neck, excluding them), we need to express them relative to their parent in the kinematic skeleton: